The Brand Continuum

 Distinctive: stay (unless interpretive depth is strong)

 Distinctive is expressive and confident, but ambition can easily outrun comprehension here.
-Leaders often want to accelerate because the work looks exciting.
+Leaders often want to accelerate because it looks exciting.
 But without strong alignment, movement pushes the organisation towards Dynamic.

 Leadership rule: